sugaryourcoffee/monitoring/docs/ganglia.md

 interface.
 On the Ganglia server we need to install *ganglia-webfrontend* and *gmetad*. *ganglia-webfrontend* will also install *gmetad*. *gmetad* collects the data from the server and *ganglia-webfrontend* displays the data.
-*ganlia-monitor*, respectively the containing application *gmond* is collecting data on the servers and provides them to *gmetad*.
+*ganglia-monitor*, respectively the containing application *gmond* is collecting data on the servers and provides them to *gmetad*.
 That is every server we want to collect data from we need to install *ganglia-monitor* on.
 As we want to also monitor our Ganglia server we have to install *ganglia-monitor* on the